-Returned Dog Forms are in QUADRUPLICATE.
-The bottom copy (4th) will be given to the communications personnel shortly after you return a dog.
-The top two copies (1st and 2nd) will travel with a Returned Dog as it departs from a checkpoint, and the remaining copy (3rd) stays at the checkpoint until the last veterinarian leaves, who will then take the 3rd copies for all Returned Dogs with him/her.
-Ultimately, a copy of the Returned Dog Form and discharge notes, if needed, will be sent home with each Returned Dog.
+Returned Dog forms are in QUADRUPLICATE.
+The bottom copy (4 th) will be given to the communications personnel shortly after you drop a dog.
+The top two copies (1 st and 2nd) will travel with a Returned Dog as it departs from a checkpoint, and the remaining copy (3 rd) stays at the checkpoint until the last veterinarian leaves, who will then take the 3 rd copies for all

+Returned Dogs with him/her.
+Ultimately, a copy of the Returned Dog Form and discharge notes, if needed, will be sent with each Returned Dog when your Local Contact Person picks them up in Anchorage.